 - The Calc Help Room is staffed by Math TAs Monday-Friday 12pm-4pm.
 The calendar of these sessions can be found here: Calc Help Room Schedule

-- Cornerstone mentors (RPMs and AMs) hold walk-in hours for calculus on evenings and weekends on the South 40.
+- Academic mentors (RPMs and AMs) hold walk-in hours for calculus on evenings and weekends on the South 40.

 PLTL Application Procedure